 3. Is the tourism industry stable?

-Yes, and here’s why.
-Canada is a popular destination for international travellers and our research proves this.
+Yes, and here’s why: Canada is a popular destination for international travelers and our research proves this.
 Take a look at the statistics showing the number of arrivals in Canada and overall tourism data indicating Canada’s strength globally.